Werxzy/solitaire_suite.p64/README.md

 The suite will look for files named `game_info.lua` and their parent folder to determine what `GAMENAME` is.
 Any other files can be included inside `/GAMENAME/`

+When using `include` or `fetch`, start your path with `/game/` in order to get the files relative to `game_info.lua` and `GAMENAME.lua`.
+This will help the Suite in fetching the right files, even if they are loaded into `/appdata/`

 ### game_info.lua